EpicGamesFixer/EpicGamesFixer/README.md

 	- Install Epic Games Launcher to the System Disk after installation end, recommend reboot the server
 	- Launch Epic Games Fixer
 		- Select Game Disk, if you have more than one Game Disk select what you want
-		- Then press Install Fix wait installation
+		- Press "Install Fix" wait installation
 		- After installation end, press "Finish & Close"
 		- Congratulations Epic Games Fixer installed!
 2. On the Client PC: